-- 41. To reduce the entanglement of sharks, marine turtles or any other species, CPCs shall ensure that the design and construction of any DFADs to be deployed in the IOTC area of competence shall comply with the following specifications in accordance with Annex III: - a) the use of mesh materials shall be prohibited for any part of a DFAD; - b) only non-entangling material and designs shall be used; and - c) the sub-surface structure shall be limited to a length of 50 meters. - 42.
-To reduce the amount of synthetic marine debris, CPCs shall ensure that their flag vessels: - a) use only DFADs of biodegradability categories I, II and III, as defined in Annex III; - b) no longer deploy any DFADs of category IV, as defined in Annex III; - c) as of 1 January 2026, use only DFADs of categories I and II, as defined in Annex III; and - d) as of 1 January 2027, use only DFADs of category I, as defined in Annex III. - 43.
-CPCs are encouraged to share their experiences and scientific knowledge on the use of biodegradable materials in DFADs. - 44.
-CPCs shall ensure that any observers deployed on their flag purse seine vessels collect detailed information on the DFAD design used and its conformity with the requirements set out in Annex III prior to the deployment of each DFAD.
+- 41.32.
+To reduce the entanglement of sharks, marine turtles or any other species, CPCs shall ensure that the design and construction of any DFADs to be deployed in the IOTC area of competence shall comply with the following specifications in accordance with Annex III: - a) the use of mesh materials shall be prohibited for any part of a DFAD;

+- b) only non-entangling material and designs shall be used; and - e)-the sub-surface structure shall be limited to a length of 5070 meters.

+- 42.33.
+To reduce the amount of synthetic marine debris, CPCs shall ensure that their flag vessels: - a) use only DFADs of biodegradability categories I, II and III, as defined in Annex III; - b) no longer deploy any DFADs of category IV, as defined in Annex III; - c) as of 1 January 2026, use only DFADs of categories I and II, as defined in Annex III; and - d) as of 1 January 2027, use only DFADs of category I, as defined in Annex III. - 43.34.
+CPCs are encouraged to share their experiences and scientific knowledge on the use of biodegradable materials in DFADs. - 44.35.
+CPCs shall ensure that any observers deployed on their flag purse seine vessels collect detailed information on the DFAD design used and its conformity whether this design is in line with the requirements set out in Annex III prior to the deployment of each DFAD.